tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/6.Use Calico Observability to troubleshoot connectivity issues/README.md

 2. Type “3” (Demo Break Online Boutique - Flow Visualizations) and press Enter.
 Then type "99" and hit Enter to exit.

+Note: Please do wait for a few minutes for this issue to become apparent.
+You may also need to open a new incognito browser or a new browser altogether to receive the error

 3. Using the following URL, browse to the Online Boutique select any product.
 You should receive an error: *“504 Gateway Time-out”*